BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-graphql/README.md

 Eslint should handle the majority of conventions but please also [read this](https://gist.github.com/chiedojohn/50f5cf4e900523e24586)

 ## Setup
-Copy .env.example to .env and populate all necessary values.
+1. Copy .env.example to .env and populate all necessary values.

-Install your packages.
+2. Install your packages with `npm install`

-  npm install

-You will need to have mongodb installed.
+3. Make sure you have mongodb installed.

+4. To get seed data run npm run seed

 ## Development

-  use `npm start` to run the server.
+  1. use `npm start` to run the server.

-  The dev server won't start unless mongodb is running.
+  	- The dev server won't start unless mongodb is running.

+## Notes
 Whenever you make a change to any of the Graphql schema, you need to run the following before pushing your changes otherwise, the client won't know of the new schema:

     npm run update-schema

-  To get seed data, run:

-    npm run seed

-  If you have issues, drop your database first.
+## Documentation
+You can view the schema that this repo should conform to [here](../api-resources/graphql/schema.graphql)	.
+This exists purely to make sure all the graphql implementations conform to the same standards.

+In a isolated project outside of this Blog app repo though, the schema.json and schema.graphql files [in the data folder](data/) would be authoritative.

+## Testing
-A sample Postman collection is provided at the `blog-app-in-many-stacks/back-ends/api-resources/graphql` directory.
+A sample Postman collection is provided [here](../api-resources/graphql/blog-app-graphql.json.postman_collection) that you can use to test the API.